-In order to get ready for the GDPR, the likelihood is that your Data Protection Officer is mapping out your data sets.
+In order to keep on top of the GDPR, the likelihood is that your Data Protection Officer already mapped out your data sets.
 Like most businesses, you’ll have multiple systems with data in various formats and states.

 Your digital agency will only have access to a small part of this jigsaw—typically, the systems they have access to as part of the projects they work on with you.
-They can’t advise you on your entire data mapping strategy but they can help to support your Data Protection Officer in putting this together.
+They can’t advise you on your entire data mapping strategy but they can help to support your Data Protection Officer in keeping this current.

-If we take a typical project, you are likely to be considering the following systems:
+If we take a typical project, you likely have to consider the following systems: